minio/minio/docs/orchestration/docker-compose/README.md

   * Replicate a service definition and change the name of the new service appropriately.
   * Update the command section in each service.
   * Add a new MinIO server instance to the upstream directive in the Nginx configuration file.
+  * Update the depends_on section in the nginx service
+  * Update volume links in the volumes section

   Read more about distributed MinIO [here](https://docs.min.io/docs/distributed-minio-quickstart-guide).